 - Extra Courses.
 In addition to those courses being used to fulfill college or field requirements, it is not unusual for students to have "extra" courses that are not used toward any degree or major requirements.

 The External Specialization involves nine or more credit hours at the 3000+ level.
-Absolutely no CS courses are allowed, nor do we allow research or project team credits in this area.
+Absolutely no CS courses are allowed, nor do we allow research, project team or TA credits in this area.
 The three courses must be related to each other.
 Frequently, the three courses are from the same department, e.g., OR&IE 3300 (Optimization I), OR&IE 3310 (Optimization II), and OR&IE 4330 (Discrete Models).
 However, a great strength of Cornell is the multitude of interdisciplinary threads that cut across departmental boundaries.
 Thus, Psychology 4150 (Concepts, Categories, and Word Meanings), Philosophy 3320 (Philosophy of Language), and Linguistics 5530 (Representation of Structure in Vision and Language) define an acceptable Specialization.

 Not all fields are created equal, and it may be more of a challenge finding 3000+ level courses in some fields than in others.
 Careful planning and creative course selection is especially important when you find that a field has limited offerings at or above the 3000 level.
 A student specializing in Fine Arts, for example, might find only two 3000+ level courses offered by that department that he/she is qualified to take.
 That student must then find a third course, perhaps one in another field, that will fill out his/her specialization.
 Another common example of this can be found in the field of neurobiology, where much of the "junior" level work is numbered at the 2000 level.
 Regardless of these departmental variances, only 3000+ level courses will be counted toward the External Specialization.